blab/nextflu/README.md

 #### [Clean](augur/tree_clean.py)

-Reroot the tree based on the Beijing/32/1992 outgroup strain, collapse nodes with zero-length branches and ladderize the tree.
+Reroot the tree based on outgroup strain, collapse nodes with zero-length branches and ladderize the tree.